xmei123/PRM/README.md

 # PRM
 Reproduce Zhou's work on DGX-a using multiple GPUs

-1. Create a docker image using pytorch 18.03.
-Pull /home/mei/datasets to the creased docker image
+1. Create a docker image named PRM using pytorch 18.03.
+Pull /home/mei/datasets to the created docker image

 2. Configure Zhou's enviroment in docker.
 Follow Zhou's github instructions